 But if you’re not Spanish, travelling in Spain by train can seem a tad bewildering, hence the weight of info below!

-However, Adif is the name of the company that is responsible for the stations that the Renfe trains use.
+(1) Renfe is the national company which operates most train services, but Adif is the name of the company that is responsible for the stations that the Renfe trains use.

-So the presence of a station is often indicated by a sign saying 'Adif; white letters on a black background.
+So the presence of a station is often indicated by a sign saying 'Adif - white letters on a black background.

-(4) Advance discounted ticket prices are available on routes taken by the larga-distancia services, but not on most routes taken by the media-distancia services.
+(10) Advance discounted ticket prices are available on routes taken by the larga-distancia services, but not on most routes taken by the media-distancia services.

 Reservations are automatically included when booking tickets online or at stations.